gmponos/guzzle-log-middleware/README.md

 - **logger** - The PSR-3 logger to use for logging.
 - **logRequests** - By default the middleware is set to log every request and response.
 If you wish that to log only the requests and responses that you retrieve a status code above 4xx set this as false.
-- **logRequests** - If you set logRequests as true and this as true then guzzle will also log statistics about the requests.
+- **logStatistics** - If you set logStatistics as true and this as true then guzzle will also log statistics about the requests.
 - **thresholds** - An array that you may use to change the thresholds of logging the responses.

 ### Using options on each request